Out-of-focus holography at the Effelsberg telescope: Discussion

-Clear changes as a function of elevation in Figure \ref{fig:epsilon_rse} and Figure \ref{fig:gnl_fit} show that there exists room for improvements to the current table and that the OOF holography method could be implemented at Effelsberg.
+Clear trends as a function of elevation in \cref{fig:epsilon_rse,fig:gnl_fit} show that there exists room for improvements to the current table and that the OOF holography method could be implemented at Effelsberg.